keing1/keing1.github.io/_posts/2024-12-05-human-data.md

 [^2]:  Although it did leverage a human-crafted symbolic deduction engine.

-[^3]:  This is slightly unfair as model developers these days don't just 'hope' \- they use extensive filtering and a number of other tricks to get the training data they want.
+[^3]:  This is somewhat unfair as model developers these days don't just 'hope' \- they use extensive filtering and a number of other tricks to get the training data they want.
 That being said, controllability is diminished when you have to primarily train your model on a subset of internet data.